 Lee Ufan: Relatum – signal

 Korean artist Lee Ufan’s Relatum — signal, his first commissioned piece for a public institution in the United States, inaugurates Asia Society Texas Center’s Allen Sculpture Garden.
 Lee oversaw installation of the 2011 site-specific sculpture on February 29, 2012.
 The work consists of a large stone in juxtaposition with a slab of steel, creating a conversation between the two and the surrounding environment.
-The artist jokingly described the single upturned edge of the steel slab as the latter's "wink" at the stone.

 “Lee Ufan’s sculptural work engages and tantalizes the imagination,” former Texas Center Executive Director Martha Blackwelder said.
 “He is an important artist, and by commissioning this piece we have underscored our commitment to exhibiting contemporary art of the highest quality.”